Verdra · Security architecture

 Customer-held key signs the package.
 Verdra never sees the private key; KMS integration via AWS KMS, GCP KMS, Azure Key Vault, or HSM at customer election.

-5. RFC 3161 timestampexternal TSA
+5. RFC 3161 timestampexternal TSA · deferred in V0.1

 External timestamp authority countersigns.
 RFC 3161 token from a third-party TSA establishes the record existed at the captured moment, independent of Verdra and of the customer's own time.
+Deferred in V0.1 and disclosed in each package as a forward commitment under Rules P.5; closes alongside V1.0 schema freeze.

 6. WORM storagecustomer-controlled